Mile high club: Legality

 The BBC ran an article investigating whether sex on a plane was legal.
 Their conclusion was that it would depend on many factors, such as whether or not the act occurred in sight of others.
 If British law applied, for example, it may constitute sex in a lavatory to which the public has access, contrary to Sexual Offences Act 2003 s.71, with a maximum 6-month term of imprisonment.

 Also, for international flights, the law could vary depending on departure and destination cities and the nation of the carrier airline, as well as the country of registration of the aircraft, and possibly the citizenship of the people involved.

 In January 2011, the United Kingdom's aviation regulator body, the Civil Aviation Authority (CAA), refused to recertify Mile-High Flights, an air charter company located in Gloucestershire, for allowing its passengers to have sex while in-flight.

 Charter flights

 Some commercial enterprises cash in on people's interest in joining the "club" by offering special charter flights designed for the purpose.
+Starting in 2014, a North Las Vegas Airport-based charter company called Love Cloud began operating flights specifically for the purpose using a pair of Cessna 414 aircraft.